vaginessa/dns-wiki/Android-kernel-traffic.md

+:exclamation: There is absolute no malware/trojan/spyware/bloatware/whatever within UID 1000/0, please stop mention this or open bug reports with such questions.
+Android does not 'spy' in any way on you or your private data.
+Aftermarket firmware like CyanogenMod/MUI only have an opt-in/opt-out to send statistics to improve the product (but no personally information are been collected if it's enabled)!
+If you found any unknown or strange behavior, feel free to contact me directly (Nvinside [at] gmail.com) and I will look what it is (requires Whireshark/Burp logfile or tcpdump file). :exclamation:

 :warning: On Windows I highly recommend to use Burp/HTTP Scoop/Fiddler for the [deep packet inspection](http://en.wikipedia.org/wiki/Deep_packet_inspection) instead of Wireshark for several reasons, one of them is that it's low-level and overpowered for quickly looking through HTTP(s) traces [but you're the boss].

 ![This is a typical Kernel request](http://i.imgur.com/yYjfyuLl.png)